I11KNOW/Guided_Projects/Drug_Prediction.md

 ## Objective

-The objective of this project is to build a machine learning model using Logistic Regression to predict suitable drugs for patients based on their characteristics and medical history.
+This project aims to build a machine-learning model using Logistic Regression to predict suitable drugs for patients based on their characteristics and medical history.
 We'll use a small sample of patient data containing features such as age, sex, blood pressure, and cholesterol levels to train and evaluate the model.

-## Algorithm Used

-- **Logistic Regression:** Logistic Regression is a classification algorithm that predicts the probability of a binary outcome (e.g., suitable drug or not) based on one or more independent variables (e.g., patient characteristics).

 ## Project Structure

-- **data:** This directory contains the dataset used in the project.
+Data: This directory contains the dataset used in the project.

-- **notebooks:** Jupyter notebooks are provided with step-by-step explanations of data preprocessing, model training, and evaluation using Logistic Regression.
+Notebooks: Jupyter notebooks are provided with step-by-step explanations of data preprocessing, model training, and evaluation using Logistic Regression.

-- **scripts:** Python scripts for data preprocessing, model training, and evaluation.
+Scripts: Python scripts for data preprocessing, model training, and evaluation.

-- **README.md:** You're currently reading the README file that provides an overview of the project.
+README.md: You're currently reading the README file that provides an overview of the project.

 ## Conclusion